Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 It works like this.
 Each byte is encrypted using this algorithm (a is plaintext, b is the pad, c is psedu-random number generated with a seed from the passphrase, and the number 10 is just an example result)

-a+b-c=10
+A+B-C=10

-Suppose a possible attacker gained the value of the communicated key (b-c), and encrypted byte (10).
-If he does not know the pseudo random number (c), still anything is possible for the plaintext.
+Suppose a possible attacker gained the value of the communicated key (B-C), and encrypted byte (10).
+If he does not know the pseudo random number (C), still anything is possible for the plaintext.

-This means if he/she know 10 and the value of b-c, he/she has no way to know a.
+This means if he/she know 10 and the value of B-C, he/she has no way to know the value of A.

 Hope you enjoy it